athensresearch/athens/.github/ISSUE_TEMPLATE/question.md

+---
+name: Question
+about: Do you need help with something?
+title: ''
+labels: ''
+assignees: ''

+---

 **Please ask questions on our [Discord](https://discord.gg/HNmxvpm)**

-This saves reduces the [noise pollution](https://github.com/syl20bnr/spacemacs/issues) of GitHub.

-Finally you will get a response far faster in our Discord, plus the Athenians are awesome :)
+You will get a response far faster in our Discord, plus the Athenians are awesome :)